neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

     final_lr: eval(final_lr)
 ```

+You will notice the modifiers only specify the learning rate schedule and number of epochs.
 As such, SparseML does not apply any sparsity related algorithms, so the training occurs as usual.

 ### **Export to ONNX**

-The SparseML installation provides a `sparseml.transformers.export_onnx` command that you can use to export the model to ONNX.
+SparseML provides a `sparseml.transformers.export_onnx` command that you can use to export the model to ONNX.
 Be sure the `--model_path` argument points to your trained model:

 ```bash
 sparseml.transformers.export_onnx \